Hospital Where Jacob Was Treated Post-Tasing

-The hospital where Jacob was treated post-tasing served as the facility where Jacob Keller was brought for medical clearance and psychiatric stabilization following his public manic episode and tasing by police in 2049.
-The specific hospital's name, location, and identifying details remain to be established, though it was a major medical center with both an Emergency Department and psychiatric observation services—the kind of facility equipped to receive patients arriving in police custody after use-of-force incidents.
+The hospital where Jacob was treated post-tasing served as the facility where forty-two-year-old Jacob Keller was brought for medical clearance and psychiatric stabilization after his public manic episode and tasing by police after June 21, 2049.
+It was a major medical center with both an Emergency Department and psychiatric observation services, equipped to receive patients arriving in police custody after use-of-force incidents.
 For Jacob, the hospital represented the institutional aftermath of crisis: the space where his body was assessed for tasing damage, where his psychiatric state was evaluated and stabilized, and where the tension between medical care and criminal processing played out in real time.
-For Logan Weston, who accompanied Jacob from the scene, the hospital became a site of desperate medical advocacy—ensuring that the man being treated as a criminal threat was recognized as a patient experiencing a psychiatric emergency.
-For Clara Keller, the hospital was where she eventually visited her father in the psychiatric unit and delivered the fierce declaration that would define her advocacy: "I'm not ashamed of you, Papa.
-Not ever.
-What they did to you was wrong.
-And everyone's going to know it."
+Logan Weston, who pressed for Jacob’s transfer from the precinct to emergency care, continued serving as his medical advocate at the hospital.
+Fourteen-year-old Clara remained involved in Jacob’s care after witnessing the tasing and calling Logan from the scene.

 The hospital functioned as the bridge between the public violence of Jacob’s tasing and the private work of psychiatric stabilization—the institutional space where a man who had been treated as dangerous was finally treated as ill.
 Jacob arrived in police custody, his body requiring medical clearance before he could access the psychiatric care he actually needed.
 The Emergency Department assessed him for cardiac complications from the tasing (particularly concerning given his epilepsy), evaluated injuries from his fall, and monitored his neurological status.
 After medical clearance, he was transferred to the psychiatric observation unit for medication adjustment, crisis stabilization, and safety monitoring during one of the most publicly devastating episodes of his life.